berttejeda/ansible-taskrunner/README.md

 ```
 </details>

-<a name="populate-the-vars-block---define-sub-commands"></a>
+<a name="populate-the-vars-block---define-subcommands"></a>
-## Populate the vars block - define sub-commands
+## Populate the vars block - define subcommands

-Next, we define the available sub-commands and their options.
+Next, we define the available subcommands and their options.

 Let's add a sub-command named `run` along with its command-line options: